wesselb/lab/docs/_build/html/_sources/readme.rst.txt

 .. code:: python

     import lab as B
-    import lab.torch       # Load the PyTorch extension. import lab.tensorflow  # Load the TensorFlow extension.
+    import lab.autograd    # Load the AutoGrad extension. import lab.torch       # Load the PyTorch extension. import lab.tensorflow  # Load the TensorFlow extension.

     def objective(matrix):
         outer_product = B.matmul(matrix, matrix, tr_b=True)
         return B.mean(outer_product)

-By default, the PyTorch and TensorFlow extensions are not loaded to save startup time.
-Alternatively, one can directly ``import lab.torch as B`` or ``import lab.tensorflow as B``.
+The AutoGrad, PyTorch, and TensorFlow extensions are not loaded automatically to not enforce a dependency on all three frameworks.
+An extension can alternatively be loaded via ``import lab.autograd as B``.

 Run it with NumPy and AutoGrad: